Collocations about Friendship

 Meaning: to become friends with someone.

-• Children usually make friends more easily than adults.
+• Children typically make friends more easily than adults.

 • I’ve made friends with my new neighbour.
 He’s a great guy!